AryaDaffa25/BacKGen/README.md

-# reveal-internship
+# BaKGen
-This repository is a mixed repository for Reveal SRL internship.
+A repository for Background Knowledge Generator.